AI-Bootcamp-Class/project2/README.md

 *   Slides effectively demonstrate the project.
 (2 points)

 *   Slides are visually clean and professional.
 (2 points)

- # Project Title
- ## Earthquake Maginitude Predictions

-#### Executive Summary
-Provide a brief overview of the project, including the main goals and objectives.

-#### Data Collection and Cleaning
-Explain the process of data collection and the steps taken to clean and transform the data.

-#### Model Training and Evaluation
-Describe the approach taken to train and evaluate the machine learning model.

-#### Model Optimization
-Document the iterative process of model optimization and the resulting performance improvements.

-#### Results and Conclusions
-Present the results of the model and any conclusions drawn from the analysis.

-#### Future Work
-Discuss any additional questions that surfaced and outline plans for future development.

-#### Installation
-Provide instructions for setting up the project locally.

-#### Usage
-Explain how to run the code and what to expect from the outputs.

-#### Authors
-Pedro Zurita
-Christoph Guenther
-Ashwini Kumar

 ************************************************************************
 # PROJECT PLAN